Review of Our Cruise on the Norwegian Sky Cruise Ship

 Review of Norwegian Sky

 Norwegian Sky is one of the smaller classes of ships owned by Norwegian Cruise Lines.
-We decided to take a cruise on Norwegian Sky due to the price, and just to get away for a 3 day cruise with the family.
+We decided to take a cruise on Norwegian Sky because they were running a fantastic deal on price, and we just wanted a quick getaway.

 Our stateroom attendant kept our room clean at all times, and I've never had any problems with the beds on NCL cruise ships.

 My photo shows an old white t.v., but now the staterooms have small black flat screen televisions.

 Even thought it's been awhile since we've been on Norwegian Sky, the staterooms decor in the balcony rooms have not changed much.
 Still has the fuchsia plaid colored curtains.
 Not very attractive.